ellieyhyang/wikiPageClassification/Classification-Models/README.md

 ## Scripts

 #### logistic_regression_with_gradient_descent.py:
-* Generate the TF frequency
+* Generate the 20k-dimension TF matrix for both the training and testing set
 * Train a Logistic Regression model using Gradient Descent algorithm
 * Test and evaluate the model

 #### logistic_regression_with_MLlib.py:
+* Generate the 20k-dimension TF matrix for both the training and testing set
+* Train a Logistic Regression model using Gradient Descent algorithm
+* Test and evaluate the model

+#### logistic_regression_with_MLlib.py:
-* Generate the TF frequency
+* Generate the 20k-dimension TF matrix for both the training and testing set
 * Use 'LinearSVC' module from the spark ML library to train a Support Vector Machine classifier
 * Test and evaluate the model